-The Aldi Play Rugby sticker competition page and registration for the Aldi Play Rugby sticker competition is hosted by Aldi.
+The Aldi Play Rugby sticker competition page and registration for the Aldi Play Rugby sticker competition is hosted by Spectrum Print Logistics on behalf of Aldi.

 The details of the Aldi Play Rugby sticker competition entrants will be processed by Spectrum Print Logistics Limited, Unit 4044, Kingswood Avenue, Citywest Business Campus, Naas Road, Dublin 24, D24 T6YE and any personal data which Spectrum Print Logistics Limited, collects from entrants or that entrants provide to Spectrum Print Logistics Limited, will be processed by Spectrum Print Logistics Limited,, Unit 4044, Kingswood Avenue, Citywest Business Campus, Naas Road, Dublin 24, D24 T6YE in accordance with Aldi’s policies and will be shared with Aldi.
 For the avoidance of doubt, Aldi is the data controller and Spectrum Print Logistics Limited is the data processor.
 For more information please see our privacy notice at www.aldi.ie.

-While Aldi will use every effort to ensure the Aldi Play rugby sticker competition is open until the intended closing date Aldi reserves the right to cancel, terminate, modify or suspend the Aldi Play rugby sticker competition in whole or in part at any time.
-All entrants will be notified of any change through the contact details provided on entry/ registration.
-Aldi will endeavour to give 7 days' notice of such a cancellation, termination, modification or suspension.
+While Aldi will use every effort to ensure the Aldi Play rugby sticker competition is open until the intended closing date, Aldi reserves the right to cancel, terminate, modify or suspend the Aldi Play rugby sticker competition in whole or in part at any time.
+Aldi reserves the right to amend these terms and conditions.
+Any amendments will be published on the website at www.aldiplayrugby.com.
+Aldi will endeavour to give 7 days' notice of such a cancellation, termination, or suspension.
 If this is not possible Aldi shall give entrants as much notice as it reasonably can.

 10. APPLICABLE LAW